buffet/kiwmi/lua_docs.md

 A key got pressed.
 Callback receives a table containing the `key` and the `keyboard`).

+The callback is supposed to return `true` if the event was handled.
+The compositor will not forward it to the focused view in that case.

 #### key_up

 A key got released.
 Callback receives a table containing the `key` and the `keyboard`).

+The callback is supposed to return `true` if the event was handled.
+The compositor will not forward it to the focused view in that case.

 ## kiwmi_lua_callback